-- Report of Non-University Activities (COCI Policy) - Sponsor Specific Questionnaire (sponsored research and federal regulations) - Unit Executive Officers (UEOs) are responsible for reviewing and approving proposals for sponsored projects, applications for human subjects research, and agreements for business transactions.
-UEOs also review annual Reports of Non-University Activities (RNUAs) completed by academic staff in accordance with the Policy on Conflicts of Commitment and Interest. - 3.
-Each sponsored programs office identifies research projects that involve the use of University intellectual property and works closely with the respective Office of Technology Management (OTM) to manage the intellectual property.
+- 1. Key Organizational Leaders must make all disclosures required of them by applicable University conflicts of interest related policies.
+Required disclosures include, but are not limited to, ownership interests in companies; fiduciary responsibilities in companies; consulting contracts; and sponsored travel. - 2.
+Unit Executive Officers (UEOs) are responsible for reviewing and approving proposals for sponsored projects, applications for human subjects research, and agreements for business transactions. - 3.
+Each sponsored programs office identifies research projects that involve the use of University intellectual property and works closely with the respective Office of Technology Management (OTM) to manage the intellectual property. - 4.
+The respective OTM coordinates University interactions with companies commercializing University-owned technologies.
+The office of the Responsible Official and OTM routinely share a list of startup companies.
+The OTM also reviews sponsored research agreements that involve the use of University technology.

-- 4. The respective OTM coordinates University interactions with companies commercializing University-owned technologies.
-The OTM maintains a list of startup companies owned in whole or in part by a University employee, typically the inventor of the technology.
-The OTM routinely shares this list of startup companies with the University's Conflicts of Interest Office.
-The OTM also reviews sponsored research agreements that involve the use of University technology. - 5.
-Prior to approval of human subjects research, the Institutional Review Board (IRB) requires financial disclosures of investigators and disclosure of Organizational Conflicts. - 6.
-University investments are public information and are held in highly diversified portfolios and reported monthly to the Board of Trustees.
+- Prior to approval of human subjects research, each university's Institutional Review Board (IRB) requires financial disclosures of investigators and disclosure of Organizational Conflicts. - 6.
+University investments are public information and are held in highly diversified portfolios and reported regularly to the Board of Trustees.
 The potential for Organizational Conflicts is essentially eliminated through use of external investment managers.
 The University further relies on the separation between its investment decisions and research activity to effectively manage any Organizational Conflicts in the research context. - 7.
-The University Ethics and Compliance Office enforces the state ethics laws, which require annual completion of Statement of Economic Interests and Supplemental Statement of Economic Interests that require disclosure of ownership interests in business entities, key roles in professional organizations, certain capital assets, lobbying activities, non-State sources of income, and gifts or honoraria. - 8.
-The UI Foundation has a contractual responsibility to accept and manage gifts made to the University and works closely with University staff to ensure that gifts are properly documented and are not improperly tied to University purchases or sponsored research. - 9.
-The University COI Officer will review a Significant Financial Interest in consultation with the appropriate UEOs, legal counsel, and the Chair of the Conflict Review Committee to determine if it is reasonably related to University research and, therefore, constitutes an Organizational Conflict.
+The Illinois Governmental Ethics Act requires annual completion of Statement of Economic Interests and Supplemental Statement of Economic Interests that require disclosure by Key Organizational Leaders of ownership interests in business entities, key roles in professional organizations, certain capital assets, lobbying activities, non-State sources of income, and gifts or honoraria.
+The Statement of Economic Interests form is reviewed by the University Ethics Officer. - 8.
+The University of Illinois Foundation has a contractual responsibility to accept and manage gifts made to the University and works closely with University staff to ensure that gifts are properly documented and are not improperly tied to University purchases or sponsored research. - 9.
+The university Conflicts of Interest Officer will review a Significant Financial Interest in consultation with the appropriate UEOs, legal counsel, and the Chair of the university's Conflict Review Committee to determine if it is reasonably related to University research and, therefore, constitutes an Organizational Conflict.
 All Organizational Conflicts must be either managed or eliminated. - 10.
 When the Organizational Conflict involves University officers, the management plan will be referred to the University of Illinois Board of Trustees committee on Governance, Personnel, and Ethics for final approval.